 As a society, we’re quick to blame the mom if breastfeeding isn’t established.
-Dr. Linda Dahl joins the Plus Mommy Podcast for a fascinating conversation about a breastfeeding complication we’re not talking about enough.
+Dr. Linda Dahl joins the Plus Mommy Podcast.
+We have a fascinating conversation about a breastfeeding complication we’re not talking about enough.
 A baby’s anatomical characteristics are far more often to blame than a mom’s inability to produce milk!

 Overall breastfeeding can work for you and your baby 75% of the time.
 For those in the 25%, there are issues that should be addressed.